HelenDrug/100-days-of-code/log.md

 ### Day 65: May 3, 2020
 ##### React
 **Today's Progress**: Today I learned about styled components in React.
 In order to use them, you need to import styled-components library first, then you create a component with CSS styles in it and use that component in your main app file like this:

+### Day 66: May 4, 2020
+##### JavaScript, React
+**Today's Progress**: Today I finished Functional Programming section in JavaScript on #freeCodeCamp and started Intermediate Algorithm Scripting challenges.
+I continued to work under data tree in React, implemented tree with parents and children and added some styling to it.

+### Day 67: May 5, 2020
+##### JavaScript, React
+**Today's Progress**: Today I finished a couple of Intermediate Algorithm Scripting challenges on #freeCodeCamp.
+Also I learned about Forms in #react - how to create, how to allow user input, how to validate.
+But before I will implement Form for Author Quiz, I added routing first.